lua-stdlib/normalize/README.md

-Writing Lua libraries that target several Lua implementations can be a frustrating exercise in working around lots of small differences in APIs and semantics they share (or rename, or omit).  _normalize_ provides the means to simply access deterministic implementations of those APIs that have the the same semantics across all supported host Lua implementations.
-Each function is as thin and fast an implementation as is possible within that host Lua environment, evaluating to the Lua C implmentation with no overhead where host semantics allow.
+Writing Lua libraries that target several Lua implementations can be a frustrating exercise in working around lots of small differences in APIs and semantics they share (or rename, or omit).  _normalize_ provides the means to simply access deterministic implementations of those APIs while preserving the the same semantics across all supported host Lua implementations.
+Each function is as thin and fast an implementation as possible within that host Lua environment, evaluating to the Lua C implmentation with no overhead where host semantics allow.

 The core of this module is to transparently set the environment up with